DanaHackel/capstone/README.md

 Dana Hackel, General Assembly DSI Capstone Project
 ## Problem Statement
 The price of many drugs, both prescription (Rx) and over the counter (OTC) can often be very expensive.
-Having a way to predict price can help pharmaceutical companies determine price for newly approve drugs and can help compnaies compare their current price to similar drugs to determine if they are priced competitively.
+Having a way to predict price can help pharmaceutical companies determine price for newly approve drugs and can help companies compare their current price to similar drugs to determine if they are priced competitively.
 I will use the National Average Drug Acquisition cost data to build a regression model that predicts drug price values and I will also create an interactive visual to explore factors related to drug price.